 =XIRR(values, dates, guess)

-Press Enter, and Excel will display the annualised return.
-If your cell is formatted as percentage, the result will automatically appear as a percentage.
+Press Enter, and Excel will display the annualised XIRR.
+If the result appears as a decimal, format the cell as a percentage.

 Let us take a simple example of a five-month SIP: